Perry Hooper Jr.: Career

-Hooper was the co-chair of Donald Trump's 2016 presidential campaign in Alabama.
+In 2017, Alabama Republican Party leadership moved to reprimand Hooper amind widespread accusations of self-promotion, unauthorized political activity, and questionable Trump campaign ties.
+The ALGOP Steering Committee unanimously directed party chair Terry Lathan an official reprimand following an unauthorized Crenshaw County event.

+Also in 2017, Hooper publicly and vocally dismissed the sexual-misconduct allegations against Roy Moore and even went as far as to suggest Moore's alleged victims take polygraph tests.

 After Jeff Sessions resigned from the United States Senate to become attorney general of the United States, Hooper sought the appointment to succeed Sessions in the Senate.
 Hooper was one of six finalists considered by Governor Robert Bentley.
 When Luther Strange was appointed to the Senate, Hooper endorsed him and declined to run against him in the 2017 special election to fill the remainder of the term.

+After Donald Trump lost the 2020 Presidential Election, Hooper participated in attempting to overturn election results in Nevada, Georgia, Pennsylvania, Michigan, and Wisconsin despite various courts upholding the 2020 election results more than 60 different times, furthering his notoriety as a Donald Trump crony.
+In his efforts to overturn verified election results, he claimed to be part of an "investigative team" despite having no experience as an auditor or investigator.

+In 2024, Hooper continued his attack on free and fair elections by claiming that thousands of votes were "stolen" from his father in his 1994 chief-justice race.
+There was no evidence to support this claim then or now.
+Courts upheld the election results.

+From 2025 onward, Hooper has written many articles (mainly written by ChatGPT on his behalf) riddles with factual inaccuracies.
+These inaccuracies include inflated claims about GDP number, inflation numbers, and NATO spending.

 Personal life

 Hooper and his wife, Judy, have three children, two who were running backs for the Auburn Tigers football team, and another, a placekicker for the South Carolina Gamecocks football team.

 Hooper was youth athletics coach and the by the YMCA of Montgomery awarded him "Man of the Year".
 He is affiliated with Kiwanis International and the Southern Development Council.

 Hooper was arrested on August 23, 2022, on charges of first-degree sex abuse for an incident that occurred on August 16.
 Hooper was accused of groping and kissing a woman at a local restaurant while she was working.
 Perry was indicted in November 2022, but the charge against him was dismissed in December.
 In 2023, Hooper attempted to file a lawsuit against the city of Montgomery and its police department, alleging he had been "set up" as part of a political ploy, but he dropped the suit in October 2023.